 • Ensuring your hands are clean is so necessary, particularly when you’re pregnant.

 The woman’s body is an amazing system that’s capable of producing life!
+Knowing how to check your cervix empowers you in so many ways.
 Be sure to take care of your body and get to know yourself as you enter into new experiences and life stages!

 Follow along with the Femallay Wellness Blog for more ways to naturally care for your feminine health!